Current Editors BC Opportunities

 Blue Pencil Sessions

 Blue Pencil sessions are one of the best ways to practise your editing skills and connect with potential clients.
-In partnership with Vancouver Public Library (VPL) and Surrey Public Library (SPL), our volunteer editors present a live, virtual, one-on-one assessment of a writing sample submitted by local authors.
+In partnership with Vancouver Public Library (VPL) and Surrey Libraries (SL), our volunteer editors present a live, virtual, one-on-one assessment of a writing sample submitted by local authors.

-If you are interested in volunteering or have any questions, please contact Justin at justin@editorsbc.ca or Tara and Kyle at csm@editorsbc.ca
+If you are interested in volunteering or have any questions, please contact Fendi at volunteercoordinator@editorsbc.ca or Kyle at csm@editorsbc.ca.

 West Coast Editor